Tangle structure trees: Existence of tangle structure trees

 Form $T_{n+1}$ by adding two children $v_1,v_2$ at~$v$.
 Let $\beta^{n+1}$ agree with~$\beta^n$ on the edges of~$T_n$, and pick orientations $\vs =: \beta^{n+1}(vv_1)$ and $\sv =: \beta^{n+1}(vv_2)$ of~$s$; then $s = s_v$ in~$T_{n+1}$.
 By construction, $(T_{n+1},r,\beta^{n+1})$ is a thoroughly ordered separation tree.
 It is consistent, because $T_n$ was and neither orientation of~$s$ lies in $\lfloor\beta^{n+1}_v\rfloor$.
 Its only non-leaf node~$v$ that was not already a non-leaf node in~$T_n$ is~$v$.
 Since $v$ was not forbidden as a leaf of~$T_n$, the set~$\beta^{n+1}_v = \beta^n_v$ has no subset in~$\F$.

-This process strictly increases $|V(T_n)|$ at each step, but by \cref{lem:smoll} there is an upper bound on the size of any consistent separation tree in terms of $|S|$.
-Hence the process terminates after finitely many steps with a thoroughly ordered $\F$-tangle structure tree. \end{proof}
+This process strictly increases $|V(T_n)|$ at each step, but by \cref{lem:smoll} there is an upper bound on the size of any consistent separation tree in terms of~$|S|$.
+Hence the process terminates after finitely many steps with a thoroughly ordered tangle structure tree. \end{proof}

-If our order function is injective, \cref{TreeConstruction} has a converse, which shows that our requirement of richness for~$\F$ is weakest possible to ensure the existence of an $\F$-tangle structure tree.
+If our order function on~$S$ is injective, \cref{TreeConstruction} has a converse, which shows that our requirement of richness for~$\F$ is weakest possible to ensure the existence of a tangle structure tree.
 This is established by our next lemma:

 \begin{lemma} Let $\vS$ be a separation system with an injective order function on~$S$, and let~$\F$ be any set.
-If there exists a thoroughly ordered $\F$-tangle structure tree~$T$ of~$\vS$, then $\F$ is rich for~$\vS$. \end{lemma}
+If there exists a thoroughly ordered \COMMENT{} $\F$-tangle structure tree~$T$ of~$\vS$, then $\F$ is rich for~$\vS$. \end{lemma}

-\begin{proof} Let $\tau$ be any consistent orientation of $\vS$ that has a subset in $\F$.
+\begin{proof} Let $\tau$ be any consistent orientation of~$\vS$ that has a subset in $\F$.
 We shall find an efficient subset $\sigma \in \F$ of~$\tau$, which will even be strongly efficient since our order function is injective. \COMMENT{} By \cref{lem:orichoosesleaf}, $T$~has a leaf $\ell$ with $\beta_\ell\subseteq\tau$.
 In particular, $\beta_{\ell}$ is consistent, so $\lfloor \beta_{\ell} \rfloor \subseteq \tau$ by \cref{lem:closure}.